BonifaceAlexander/VisionPrime/README.md

 ## Notes
 - The `genai_client.py` wraps `google.genai` SDK and extracts images from `response.parts`.
 - For multi-turn editing, the SDK may return thought signatures.
-This simple wrapper does not surface thought signatures; if you need conversational state preservation, we can add a Conversation wrapper.
+This simple wrapper does not surface thought signatures; if you need conversational state preservation.
 - The app expects the GenAI SDK to be installed (`pip install google-genai`).